zapata-engineering/orquestra-sdk/docs/tutorials/jupyter-sdk.rst

     jupyter notebook

-Jupyter Notebooks and the Orquestra Workflow SDK must be installed in the same virtual environment.
+Jupyter Notebooks and the Orquestra Workflow SDK must be installed in the same environment.

 Defining tasks and workflows inside a notebook
 ==============================================